kaweski/kaweski/README.md

 ### Hi there 👋

-My name is Isadora Kaweski, but you can call me Isa. ✨
+My name is Natasha Isadora Kaweski Leite, but you can call me Isa or Nat. ✨

 I live in Brazil and I'm 29 years old.
 I still study Computer Science and I graduate at the end of this year.